dgageot/simplelenium/README.md

 configuration, with a different syntax, into your test framework.
 It will just work.

-Running tests in parallel with multiple vms also works well because we use a global lock when we download PhantomJS.
+Running tests in parallel with multiple JVMs also works well.
+We use a lock on the filesystem when we download PhantomJS.
 I told you, you don't have to think about it.

 ### Tests without JUnit

 Sometimes, running the tests with JUnit is not what you want.
-You'd like to do your own threading and own lifecycle.
-You can then use the `FluentTest` class this way:
+You'd like to do your own threading and own test lifecycle.
+You can then use the `FluentTest`
+class:

 ```java
 import org.junit.Test;